Getting Started

 Use whichever you have access to:

-Web app: sign in with the Google account you've been allowlisted on.
-Nothing to install.
-Your storyworlds live in your account's workspace.
+Web app: sign in with the Google account your administrator has added to your organisation.
+Nothing to install, and your storyworlds live in your organisation's workspace.
+(Not sure you have access?
+See Signing In.)

 Desktop app: download the installer from download.storylet.studio:

 Each storyworld is a single .storyletstudio file on disk.
-On first launch you'll see the Welcome screen.
+The first time you launch, you'll land on the Welcome screen.

 2. Try The Village (a sample storyworld)

-Before building your own, it's worth seeing a finished storyworld in action.
+Before you build your own, it's worth seeing a finished storyworld in action.
 From download.storylet.studio, grab The Village under the "Samples" section.
 You'll get the The-Village.storyletstudio file.

-The Village has a small map of zones and sites, a handful of decks, and storylets that respond to the player's state.
-To play through it, open the Storymap and switch to Simulate mode (or jump directly to the Explore tab); you'll see storylets being drawn, choices you can make, and the world state updating in response.
-Then look at the storylets in the editor to see how their conditions and outcomes are wired up.
+The Village has a small map of zones and sites, a handful of decks, and storylets that react to the player's state.
+To play through it, open the Storymap and switch to Simulate mode (or jump straight to the Explore tab); you'll watch storylets being drawn, make choices, and see the world state update in response.
+Then dig into the storylets in the editor to see how their conditions and outcomes are wired up.

 3. Create your own project